FerranMarin/axie-scholar-utilities/docs/pages/docker_compose_cmds.md

 This command will automatically find your axies to morph and morph them.
 It needs to have such account private keys in secrets.json.
 Then the command is as follows:

-    docker-compose run scholar-utilities axie_moprhing secrets.json ronin:abc1,ronin:abc2
+    docker-compose run scholar-utilities axie_moprhing files/secrets.json ronin:abc1,ronin:abc2

-Be careful when writing the accounts, if multiple they need to be separeted only by a comma (NO SPACE!)
+Be careful when writing the accounts, if multiple they need to be separeted only by a comma (NO SPACES!)